 Organize your work and time!

 Trello is a super simple, task organization and management tool.
 It’s a free Web-based service that you can use by yourself or in collaboration with others.
 It’s great for organizing and remembering what you need to do to finish projects or assignments, especially when working with other people.
 Trello provides a phone/tablet app.
 It works by setting up lists and then you insert items into each list.
 They do not necessarily have to be tasks and you can also create checklists within the items.
 It has a pleasing aesthetic when you drag items between lists and allows you to do more advanced things like insert attachments from your Google Drive account.
 It’s simple to set date deadlines/reminders in each item too.
 There are many great ways to use Trello (not just for managing tasks).
 One technique that I’m a fan of is to make four lists and prioritize work based on their importance and urgency.
-There is a good explanation of this Eisenhower Matrix technique on Trello’s blog.

 - Important/not urgent